ST. STEPHEn's PARISH, Olds, Alberta

 Read more

-Upfront with the Archbishop is a weekly podcast seeking to bridge the gap between the hierarchy and the faithful.
-The podcast features our host, Jenny Connelly, in conversation with Archbishop Richard Smith.
+Upfront with the Archbishop is a weekly podcast where we seek to bridge the gap between the hierarchy and the faithful by discussing the beauty, truth, and challenges of our Catholic faith. |

 Read more